 While nightclubs and our social lives may be struggling to survive the pandemic, it is undeniable that takeaways have thrived.
 In between Netlfix bingeing and banana bread baking, during lockdown we have all had our fair share of takeaways, in an attempt to taste a memory of our old lives.

-Just Eat and City Pantry have revealed just how our takeaway ordering habits changed over lockdown.
+Just Eat and Just East for Business have revealed just how our takeaway ordering habits changed over lockdown.
 Did the UK eat more healthily in between their daily runs and Chloe Ting challenges?
 Or did we binge on food, in an attempt to fill the empty void of loneliness.

 It will come as no shock to hear that sales of alcohol increased by 36%.
 Pub closures meant Brits, classically, had to improvise, with many takeaway venues adding alcohol products to their menus.
 Ensuring you have a beer with your favourite takeaway has become even easier.